NB. On Wednesday

 of software that display some degree of autonomy, realised

-both modelling and implementation of this kind of software.
-As
+modelling and implementation of this kind of software.
+As such,

-such, the subject of intelligent agents is at the cross-roads of the
+the subject of intelligent agents is at the cross-roads of the fields

-fields of artificial intelligence and mainstream computer science,
+of artificial intelligence and mainstream computer science, in particular

-'informational' and 'motivational' ones and are often of the so-called
+and 'motivational' ones and are often of the so-called BDI kind, dealing

-BDI kind, dealing with 'beliefs', 'desires' and 'intentions' of
+with 'beliefs', 'desires' and 'intentions' of agents.
+The agent

-agents.
-The agent concept calls for an integration of several topics
+concept calls for an integration of several topics in artificial

-and reasoning (in particular reasoning about action and change)
+particular reasoning about action and change) and planning.

 ranging from intelligent personal assistants to e-commerce